Coming January 19: Treasury Will Auction A New 10-Year TIPS, One Worth Watching

 So it is interesting to look at a TIPS with the same maturity date - 2027 Jan 15 - with a significantly higher real yield to maturity than the Treasury's current estimate, 0.46% versus 0.39%.
 This one, CUSIP 912810PS1, is a remnant of the Treasury's 20-year TIPS auctions, which no longer exist.
 It carries a very attractive coupon rate of 2.375%, and a market price more than 18% higher than par value, along with accrued inflation nearly 20% above par.
 It would be expensive, obviously, for a small investor.

-The TIPS maturing 2016 Jul 16 probably reflect current market value better, with a low coupon rate and little accrued principal.
+The TIPS maturing 2016 Jul 16 probably reflects current market value better, with a low coupon rate and little accrued principal.
 Its yield of 0.357% is in line with the Treasury's current estimate.

 New inflation number coming Wednesday.
 If you are considering an investment in this new TIPS, I suggest waiting until the December inflation report comes out January 18 at 8:30 a.m.
 If headline inflation continues perking higher, you could see increased demand for TIPS, lowering your potential yield at auction.